BraveTechnology/laravel-ocr-space/README.md

 # License / Credits

-Ocr.Space API is a product of [ocr.space](https://ocr.space/ocrapi).
-This package is not affiliated with ocr.space.
+This package our Codesmiths is not affiliated with [OCR.Space](https://ocr.space/ocrapi) and is not an official package.
+It is a wrapper around the OCR.Space API.

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.